theobald-software/theobald-software.github.io/content/_en/xtract-universal/getting-started/connect-designer-with-server.md

 ---
 ref: xu-getting-started-01
 layout: page
-title: 1.
-Connecting the Designer with the Server
+title: Step 1 - Connecting the Designer with the Server
 description:  1.
 Connecting the designer with the server
 product: xtract-universal
 parent: getting-started